Loading Events

 Why This Course Matters

 A strong Pathway Plan can make the difference between a young person feeling supported and empowered, or overwhelmed and unprepared.
+While responsibility for producing Pathway Plans usually sits with the Local Authority, providers and frontline practitioners are often responsible for supporting the young person to achieve the goals and outcomes identified within them.
 This course will help participants:

 ✔️ Understand the purpose, structure, and legal expectations of Pathway Plans

-✔️ Engage young people meaningfully in the planning process
+✔️ Engage young people meaningfully in working towards their goals and aspirations

-✔️ Link Pathway Plans to risk assessments, care/support plans, and independence skills
+✔️ Link Pathway Plans to support plans, risk assessments, key working, and independence programmes

-✔️ Use Pathway Plans as a tool to evidence progress and support transitions
+✔️ Use Pathway Plans to evidence progress, outcomes, and successful transitions towards adulthood

 Course Highlights

-🔹 Understanding Pathway Planning – Legal framework, purpose, and responsibilities
+• Understanding Pathway Planning – Legal framework, purpose, responsibilities, and the provider’s role

-🔹 Linking Plans to Outcomes – Education, employment, health, relationships, and independence
+• Linking Plans to Outcomes – Education, employment, health, relationships, accommodation, and independence

 Who Should Attend?